Book a Tour →

 Avg max 27°C · 12 rain days

 The turning point.
-Humidity starts dropping, temperatures soften to genuinely pleasant levels, and prices move to shoulder season.
-Easter falls in March some years — excellent timing.
-Still some storms but the days are getting dramatically better.
+Humidity drops, temperatures soften to genuinely pleasant levels, and prices move to shoulder season.
+Easter can fall in March — excellent timing.
+Still some storms but the days are dramatically improving.
+The hinterland starts looking extraordinary.

 April